Skip to content

 Texas Cottage Food Law

 Texas's cottage food law sets an annual revenue cap of $150,000 and no state permit or registration is required.
-Direct sales, farmers markets, online, in-state mail, and wholesale (non-TCS) all permitted, within Texas only.
-Online orders must be personally delivered by the operator, an employee, or a household member rather than third-party shipped (SB 541, § 437.0194).
-The wholesale path requires sales to a registered cottage food vendor.
+Direct sales, farmers markets, online ordering, and wholesale (non-TCS) permitted — within Texas only.
+Nothing may be shipped or mailed: an internet order is compliant only if the operator, an employee, or a household member personally delivers it (§ 437.0194(b)(1)).
+SB 541 (2025) struck the former "or by mail order" wording, and DSHS does not authorize carrier shipment.
+Wholesale requires a registered cottage food vendor.

-Watch for: $150K cap is inflation-indexed.
+Watch for: The $150K cap is a floor DSHS adjusts annually for inflation using CPI-U — check DSHS for the current-year figure.
+Nothing may be shipped or mailed; internet orders require personal delivery.
 The wholesale path for non-TCS items is unique — few states allow cottage products in retail without a commercial kitchen.

 Key facts